[robotics-worldwide] 2011 IEEE International Conference on Systems, Man, and Cybernetics

 Society, and IEEE EMB Society, this workshop calls for full-paper

-contributions covering theoretical developments and practical or
+contributions by APRIL 1, 2011 covering theoretical developments and

-in systems engineering, human-machine systems, emerging cybernetics,
+but experts in systems engineering, human-machine systems, emerging

-applied to practical BMI system implementations.
+needed to be, applied to practical BMI system implementations.

 Conference Theme and Plenary Speakers